Near Carroll in Coos County, New Hampshire — The American Northeast (New England)

 Regarding Crawford Depot.
 The former Crawford Railroad Depot building now serves as a Crawford Notch State Park visitor center, and the Appalachian Mountain Club's Macomber Family Information Center.
 National Register of Historic Places (1982)

 Also see . . .
 Crawford Depot.

 Crawford Depot, also known as Maine Central Passenger Railway Station, is a historic passenger railroad station at the top of Crawford Notch in the Bretton Woods area of the town of Carroll, New Hampshire.
 Built in 1891, it is a surviving emblem of the importance of the railroad in the area's history as a tourist destination, and is one of the finest examples of Queen Anne railroad architecture in northern New England.
-Now (Submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Now home to a visitors (Submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 23, 2018.
 It was originally submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 76 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.